 - An 80% lower is not yet a firearm and, therefore, not restricted by laws and regulations as heavily as an AR-15.

 - You do not require an FFL to purchase an unfinished lower.

 - When you buy your lower online, it ships directly to your home.

 - There are no extra fees to complete your build, just the parts you purchase.

 - You do not require a background check.

 - You are not forced to register your DIY AR-15.

 How Easy is Finishing an 80% Lower?

 Well, it's going to take a bit more work than buying a 100% from an FFL and building from there.
-But they've been made as easy to complete as possible with patented jig and tooling systems like the Easy Jig Gen 3.
+But they've been made as easy to complete as possible with patented jig and tooling systems like our next generation jig.
 You can now finish an 80 lower in about the time it takes to watch the average movie, and you'll have a lot more to show for it as well.
-And if you ever have any issues, our cusrtomer service team is here to walk you through every step of the process.
+And if you ever have any issues, our customer service team is here to walk you through every step of the process.